alz-terraform-accelerator-hack/alz-terraform-accelerator-hack.github.io/apps/challenge-01.md

 - Deploy the infrastructure in your main repo using Azure Pipelines.

+- Review the Service Connections in Azure DevOps, navigate to the `Approval and checks` tab and answer the following questions:
+  - What is the purpose of the `Exclusive lock` in the context of Terraform?
+  - What does the `Required template` check do?
+  - How does the `Approvals` check work?

+- Review the User Assigned Managed Identities in Azure and answer the following questions:
+  - What do the Federated Credentials `subject` fields represent?

 - Branch off main in the repo containing the terraform code and make a change (e.g. up the `length` input in `random_string` to 11).
 Then open a Pull Request into main and verify that the Validation Pipeline runs.
 Once merged verify that the Deployment Pipeline runs.

 ## Resources